 - Gjeçaj Falls - Shkodër.
-Picturesque, some 30 m tall waterfall, sliding down along steep cliff.
+Picturesque, some 30 m tall waterfall which slides down along steep cliff.

 - Lengarica Gorge - Vjosë.
 More than 3 km long, very narrow gorge, up to 100 m deep.
-In some places it is some 3 m wide.
-Here are some caves, in one are remnants of settlement from the Chalcolithic Age.
+In some places it is just 3 m wide.
+Here are some caves, in one have been found remnants of a settlement from the Chalcolithic Age.

 - Osum Gorge - Berat.
-Spectacular, 26 km long river canyon which becomes especially impressive in the spring, when numerous waterfalls thunder down its sides.
+Spectacular, 26 km long river canyon which becomes especially impressive in the spring when numerous waterfalls thunder down in it.

 Man made landmarks